What does Kathryn mean?

 How popular is Kathryn?

 Kathryn is a very prominent first name for females (#82 out of 4276, Top 2%) but an uncommon surname for both adults and children.
 (2000 U.S. Census)

 Shown below is the birth name popularity of Kathryn for girls.
 Kathryn reached its highest position of #50 in the U.S. during 1980-1989, and is at #293 presently.
 (Top 1000 Baby Names Statistics, 2014)

 Shown below is an analysis of the popularity of Kathryn and corresponding names.
 Prominent variation forms of Kathryn (#293 last year) are Katherine (#83 last year), Catherine (#170), Kathryne, Kathy, Kathrine, Katheryn, Cathryn, Karyn and Cathrine.
-These girl names were at the apex of their popularity during the years 1950-1959 (usage of 0.5251%) and are now significantly less popular (usage 0.2454%, down 53.3%), with forms like Kathryn, Karyn, Cathrine, Cathryn and Kathrine falling out of fashion.
+Forms like Kathrene are uncommon.
+These girl names were at the apex of their popularity during the years 1950-1959 (usage of 0.5251%) and are now significantly less popular (usage 0.2454%, 53.3% less), with forms like Kathryn, Karyn, Cathrine, Cathryn and Kathrine falling out of fashion.
 (Top 1000 Baby Names Statistics, 2014)